 Encourage your student to stay safe

-Don't focus on grades too much
+Don't focus on only grades

 Living in residence is an investment in your student's academic success.
 Find out how much residence and meal plans are.